RoboticExplorationLab/TinyMPC-AL/c/README.md

 # README

-- AL-TVLQR is ready to use, check `test/al_lqr_test` for all tests, experiments and examples.
+- AL-TVLQR is ready to use.
 It is able to handle input/state box constraints and goal constraint within stabilization or tracking problems for LTI and LTV systems.
+Check `test/al_lqr_test` for all tests, experiments and examples.
+Check `examples` for MPC experiments.
 - AL-iLQR is under development.
 It is able to handle input/state box constraints and goal constraint within stabilization or tracking problems for nonlinear systems.